 Listen carefully to your teen when he or she is trying to tell you something.
 Make

 it clear that you're very interested.
 For example: Turn off the TV or put down the

 newspaper when the child speaks to you, and don't take phone calls during the conversation.

 Also, be sure to praise the child's efforts to communicate with you, whenever possible.

 To teach self-respect, you must show respect at all times.
 Speak to your child with

 respect—even when upset or angry.
 Never give in to the temptation to shout or demean.

 Focus on the positive.
 Praise the child's behavior when appropriate, but don't exaggerate.

-For children and especially adolescents, express confidence in their ability.
+For children and especially teens, express confidence in their ability.

-Enjoy your teenager.
+Enjoy your teen.
 Tap into his or her humor, energy, and creative sense of possibility.